meglecz/mkCOInr/doc/content/tutorial.rst

 	Annelida	Polychaeta	Phyllodocida	Polynoidae				0	Seq65

-This output should be should be checked manually to see if the lineages are coherent.
+This output should should be checked manually to see if the lineages are coherent.
 If homonymy, choose the correct lineage (e.g. for *Leucothoe* genus), then delete homonymy column.

 If a taxon name is not present in the taxonomy file, the lineage should be completed manually (e.g. *Ilia nucleus* in the example file).